Call centre: History

 As call centres expanded, workers in North America began to join unions such as the Communications Workers of America and the United Steelworkers.
 In Australia, the National Union of Workers represents unionised workers; their activities form part of the Australian labour movement.
 In Europe, UNI Global Union of Switzerland is involved in assisting unionisation in the call center industry, and in Germany Vereinte Dienstleistungsgewerkschaft represents call centre workers.

 During the 1990s, call centres expanded internationally and developed into two additional subsets of communication: contact centres and outsourced bureau centres.
-A contact centre is a coordinated system of people, processes, technologies, and strategies that provides access to information, resources, and expertise, through appropriate channels of communication, enabling interactions that create value for the customer and organization.
+A contact centre is a coordinated system of people, processes, technologies, and strategies that provides access to information, resources, and expertise, through appropriate channels of communication, enabling interactions that create value for the customer and organisation.
 In contrast to in-house management, outsourced bureau contact centres are a model of contact centre that provide services on a "pay per use" model.
 The overheads of the contact centre are shared by many clients, thereby supporting a very cost effective model, especially for low volumes of calls.
-The modern contact centre includes automated call blending of inbound and outbound calls as well as predictive dialing capabilities, dramatically increasing agents' productivity.
+The modern contact centre includes automated call blending of inbound and outbound calls as well as predictive dialling capabilities, dramatically increasing agents' productivity.
 New implementations of more complex systems require highly skilled operational and management staff that can use multichannel online and offline tools to improve customer interactions.

 Technology

-Call centre technologies include: speech recognition software which allowed Interactive Voice Response (IVR) systems to handle first levels of customer support, text mining, natural language processing to allow better customer handling, agent training via interactive scripting and automatic mining using best practices from past interactions, support automation and many other technologies to improve agent productivity and customer satisfaction.
+Call centre technologies often include: speech recognition software which allowed Interactive Voice Response (IVR) systems to handle first levels of customer support, text mining, natural language processing to allow better customer handling, agent training via interactive scripting and automatic mining using best practices from past interactions, support automation and many other technologies to improve agent productivity and customer satisfaction.
 Automatic lead selection or lead steering is also intended to improve efficiencies, both for inbound and outbound campaigns.
 This allows inbound calls to be directly routed to the appropriate agent for the task, whilst minimising wait times and long lists of irrelevant options for people calling in.

 For outbound calls, lead selection allows management to designate what type of leads go to which agent based on factors including skill, socioeconomic factors, past performance, and percentage likelihood of closing a sale per lead.

 The universal queue standardises the processing of communications across multiple technologies such as fax, phone, and email.
 The virtual queue provides callers with an alternative to waiting on hold when no agents are available to handle inbound call demand.

 Premises-based technology

-Historically, call centres have been built on Private branch exchange (PBX) equipment owned, hosted, and maintained by the call centre operator.
+Historically call centres have been built on Private branch exchange (PBX) equipment owned, hosted, and maintained by the call centre operator.
 The PBX can provide functions such as automatic call distribution, interactive voice response, and skills-based routing.